whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 Many people have little time and energy to develop deep friendships due to all kinds of stressors, such as keeping their job, rearing children, and worrying about politics.
 Find ways to share your time and energy so that overworked parents can have some time away from kids without resorting to electronic "babysitters," or so people can feel resilient if their job goes away.
 If someone lives in a food desert, help them get fresh produce.
 If someone can't afford fresh produce, help them find a worktrade opportunity so they don't need to pay to eat well.

-Have fun together -- go on camping trips and ask each person to bring a story to share around the fire, make music in someone's living room, train self-defense and bravery, and celebrate milestones in kids' lives, like their first step or first successful hunt.
+Have fun together -- go on camping trips and ask each person to bring a story to share around the fire, make music in someone's living room, and celebrate milestones in kids' lives, like their first step or first successful hunt.

 Build up each other's dignity.
+Train self-defense and bravery together.
 Help each other remember what's important in life -- taking care of each other and the Earth.
 Being around excellent and beautiful people is the best antidote I know for the endless superficiality and corruption in the news and entertainment shows.

 Build spiritual strength together, with each person bringing out the best in everyone else.
 When you help each other and the Earth, living with high standards for yourself and each other, you will become more than a group of friends.
 You will become a healthy community, choosing your own beautiful way of life together despite the laws and pressures of your unhealthy nation.